leonardo-panseri/ing-sw-2021-panseri-spada-mornatta/README.md

 `java -jar GC04.jar -noserver` to play a single player match without connecting to a server.

+## Test Cheat
+For examination and testing purposes, if a player is named "test" or with a nick that starts with it, it will gain access to 99 resources of each type.

 ## Team Members
 * [Leonardo Panseri](https://github.com/leonardo-panseri)
 * [Davide Mornatta](https://github.com/davidemornatta)